Find Grad Schools

 21% Racial-Ethnic Minorities*

 University of South Carolina - Columbia comes in at #15 on our list of the most popular colleges offering doctor's degrees in education.
 Each year, around 35,400 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $12,288 per year, while in-state graduate students, on average, pay $13,734 per year.
-During the 2020-2021 academic year, 99 people received their doctor's degree in education from UofSC.
-Around 21% of these students were from an underrepresented racial-ethnic group, and 71% were women.
+The average in-state tuition for full-time undergraduates is $12,288 per year, while in-state graduate students, on average, pay $13,374 per year.
+During the most recent year for which we have data, 99 people received their doctor's degree in education from UofSC.
+About 76% of this group were women, and 21% were students from an underrepresented racial-ethnic group.

 #16